• Recipe Index

 Ingredients

-**You can get the complete list of ingredients and full instructions on how to make this crispy orange chicken on the printable recipe card at the end of this post**
+**You can get the complete list of ingredients and full instructions on how to make this sticky orange chicken on the printable recipe card at the end of this post**

 Orange Sauce

-• 1 teaspoon orange zest – grate the outer zest from the orange before you squeeze the juice out.
-Make sure you don’t grate the white part as this is quite bitter.
-This is optional.
+• Orange zest - grate the outer zest from the orange before you squeeze the juice out.
+Make sure you don't grate the white part as this is quite bitter.
+The orange zest is optional.

-• 2 Tablespoons brown sugar – you can use light or dark brown sugar.
-The actual amount will depend on how sweet the oranges are.
+• Brown sugar - you can use light or dark brown sugar.
+I used 2 tablespoonfuls, but the actual amount will depend on how sweet the oranges are.

-• 2 cloves garlic – very finely minced.
-If you don’t have fresh garlic you can substitute with your favourite garlic paste.
+• Garlic - not pictured.
+Very finely minced.
+If you don't have fresh garlic you can substitute it with the equivalent amount of your favourite brand of garlic paste or bottled minced garlic.

 • 2 Teaspoons cornflour - mixed to a paste with 2 tablespoons water and used to thicken the sauce.

-• 1 teaspoon groundnut oil – this is optional.
+• 1 teaspoon groundnut oil - this is optional.
 I like to use it because it gives the sauce a nice shiny finish.
-If you don’t have groundnut oil you could use any neutral flavour oil, such as sunflower oil.
+If you don't have groundnut oil you could use any neutral flavour oil, such as sunflower oil, or leave it out altogether.

 What to do